-The focus of interaction concepts for IVEs in related work is mostly on 3D interaction techniques [3] which can be classified as exocentric and egocentric interaction metaphors [27], distinguishing between whether the user interacts in a first-person view (egocentric) or a third-person view (exocentric) with the environment.
-Our focus will be on egocentric interaction concepts of which the most prevalent are the virtual hand and virtual pointer metaphors [3, 28].
+Besides novel feedback mechanisms [9, 10], a big part of recent VR research revolves around interaction concepts.
+The focus of interaction concepts for IVEs in related work is mostly on 3D interaction techniques [1] which can be classified as exocentric and egocentric interaction metaphors [28], distinguishing between whether the user interacts in a first-person view (egocentric) or a third-person view (exocentric) with the environment.
+Our focus will be on egocentric interaction concepts of which the most prevalent are the virtual hand and virtual pointer metaphors [1, 29].

-The virtual hand metaphor is applied by tracking the user's hand and creating a visual representation of it allowing the user to interact with content within arm's reach [20].
-Lindeman et al. presented how using a physical paddle in the user's non-dominant hand to create passive haptic feedback can increase user performance for hand metaphor selection tasks [18].
+The virtual hand metaphor is applied by tracking the user's hand and creating a visual representation of it allowing the user to interact with content within arm's reach [21].
+Lindeman et al. presented how using a physical paddle in the user's non-dominant hand to create passive haptic feedback can increase user performance for hand metaphor selection tasks [19].
 FaceTouch offers the same advantages in terms of passive haptic feedback without forcing the user to hold a physical proxy.
-To enable virtual hand metaphor interaction with UI elements not in the user's vicinity, researchers proposed concepts such as GoGo [26] or HOMER [6] which apply non-linear scaling of the hand position.
+To enable virtual hand metaphor interaction with UI elements not in the user's vicinity, researchers proposed concepts such as GoGo [27] or HOMER [4] which apply non-linear scaling of the hand position.

-Virtual pointer metaphors rely on casting a ray into the virtual scene to enable user interaction [22].
+Virtual pointer metaphors rely on casting a ray into the virtual scene to enable user interaction [23].
 Several techniques were proposed to determine the ray's orientation which mostly rely on tracking the user's hand similar to the virtual hand metaphor.
-The orientation of the ray can either be controlled by the hand position and wrist orientation or as a ray cast from the user's viewpoint through the hand [25].
-Different approaches combine either both hands [23] or use eye tracking [35].
+The orientation of the ray can either be controlled by the hand position and wrist orientation or as a ray cast from the user's viewpoint through the hand [26].
+Different approaches combine either both hands [24] or use eye tracking [36].
 The HeadRotation interaction of Samsung's GearVR can be considered a virtual pointer metaphor where the ray is cast perpendicular to the center of the user's viewpoint.

-In contrast to previous work, FaceTouch enables direct interaction with content in and outside of the user's vicinity without external tracking or additional accessories (as had been used in [29, 24])
+In contrast to previous work, FaceTouch enables direct interaction with content in and outside of the user's vicinity without external tracking or additional accessories (as had been used in [30, 25]) and can be easily implemented in future mobile VR devices.
+Furthermore, FaceTouch offers passive haptic feedback which typically results in a higher selection performance [6].